jdavid/py2llvm/README.md

 Example:

-    from typing import List
+    import numpy as np
     import py2llvm as llvm

+    @llvm.lazy
-    def f(array, n):
+    def f(array):
         acc = 0.0
-        i = 0
-        while i < n:
+        for i in range(array.shape[0]):
             acc = acc + array[i]
-            i = i + 1

         return acc

-    signature = List[llvm.float64], llvm.int32, llvm.float64
-    f = llvm.compile(f, signature)
-    f(3, [1.0, 2.5, 4.3])
+    array = [1.0, 2.5, 4.3]

-Notes:

-- Only a very small subset is implemented.
-- Only integers and floats are supported.
-- Integers are translated to 64 bit integers in LLVM, and floats are translated to 64 bit doubles in LLVM.
-- Function arguments and return values *must* be typed (type hints).
+    array = np.array(array, dtype=np.float64)
+    print(f(array))

+Only a very small subset of Python is supported: i.e. use Numba instead.
+Maybe the main technical difference with Numba is that Numba translates to LLVM from Python bytecode, while here I use the AST.

+The compiled functions will be called using libffi.

+Signature.
+The function signature can be explicitely given, or will be defined with the first call to the function.
+If the return type is not specified it will be inferred (following some very simple rules.

 Types.
-The supported types are float32 float64, int32 and int64.
-It's also
+The supported types are float32 float64, int32, int64 and numpy arrays
-possible to use Python's float and int types, they are considered aliases to double and int64 respectively.
+(or any array providing the \_\_array\_interface\_\_).
+It's also possible to use Python's float and int types, they are considered aliases to float64 and int64 respectively.

-The compiled functions will be called using libffi.

-Literals:

-- The "2" literal is a 64 bits integer, the "2.0" literal is a double.
+Literals.
+The `2` literal is a 64 bits integer, the `2.0` literal is a double.
-- No other literal is allowed (None, etc.)
+No other literal is allowed (None, etc.)

 Type conversion: